skelleyboy/skelleyboy.github.io/about.md

 permalink: "/about/"

 ---
-I currently live in Bloomington, IN with my wife ([http://stephaniemackphotography.com/](http://stephaniemackphotography.com/ "http://stephaniemackphotography.com/")) and our two rescue pups.
+I currently live in Bloomington, IN with my wife [Stephanie Mack](http://stephaniemackphotography.com/) and our two rescue pups Bömber & Grimley.

 ### Drumming